jjk-code-otter/climate-indicator-manager/README.md

 This reads in each of the data sets, regrids it to a standard resolution and then calculates the area averages for the six WMO Regional Association areas and for the six African sub regions.
 It can take a while to run because it has to load and process a lot of reanalysis data.

+The gridded data need to be pre-processed by running:

+`python regrid_grids.py`

+which calculates annual average grids on a consistent 5 degree latitude longitude grid for all data sets.

 Building the website
 ====================